vjuss/Face-Morphing/README.md

 Computer vision powered art installation using face tracking and face morphing.
-Presented for the first time at Corsica Studios with In-grid collective on 19 May 2022.
+Presented for the first time at Corsica Studios in London with In-grid collective on 19 May 2022.

 Uses OpenCV, dlib and threading to effectively locate and morph two faces - one on each webcam feed.
   <p>&nbsp;</p>